deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.3.2 =
+- Added new IP address settings page which user the ability to configure which $_SERVER global the IP address will be retrieved from.
+(New setting found in WP Security >> Settings >> Advanced Settings)
+- Fixed bug in .htaccess rules caused when 6G and IP blacklist firewall rules were simultaneously enabled.
+- Fixed bug where captcha answer was being ignored on woocommerce login page.
+- Added support for unlock requests made from woocomerce account login page when rename login feature is active.
+- Added useful debug code for troubleshooting in the fake googlebot function.
+- Some general code cleanup and improvement.
+- Added code to prevent direct access data leaks.
+- Added captcha settings for BBPress new topic form.
+- Fixed minor bug in dashboard page when checking if htaccess rules applied.
+- Added a check for Windows server installation in File Permissions feature - this feature is not applicable for Windows servers.
+- Added check to display comment captcha only when user not logged in.

+= 4.3.1 =
+- Improved white list directives to cater for Apache 2.4 and earlier versions.
+- Added 3 filters for the manual account registration approval email: aiowps_register_approval_email_subject, aiowps_register_approval_email_msg, aiowps_register_approval_email_from_name
+- Added configuration option to allow custom firewall rules to be applied at beginning of all rules applied by aiowps.
+- Changed record insertions to DB table aiowps_failed_logins to store the full IP address instead of IP range.

+= 4.3.0 =
+- Updated wp-security-rename-login-feature.php to include latest WordPress core changes.
+- Added captcha for woocommerce login and registration forms.
+- Fixed "mixed line endings" warnings for whois library.
+- Moved DB cleanup task cron job from daily to hourly.
+- Updated the reapply htaccess function so it doesn't create the header already sent error.

+= 4.2.9 =
+- Changed the parameter in current_user_can function to use an administrator capability instead of the "administrator" role name.
+- Added some new hooks to the AIOWPSecurity_WP_Loaded_Tasks called aiowps_wp_loaded_tasks_start and aiowps_wp_loaded_tasks_end.
+- Improved get_locked_ips() function and added $wpdb->prepare statement.
+- Added more missing translation domain parameters for translatable strings in the rename login page.
+- Deleted local copy of the Persian and Italian language files.
+These translations are available on translate.wordpress.org.
+- Domain path and text domain added to plugin header.
+- Changed the get_user_ip_address functions so that $_SERVER['REMOTE_ADDR'] is the primary method used to obtain IP address.
+- Added enumeration block via REST API (wp >= 4.7)

+= 4.2.8 =
+- Improved "User Registration" feature to bypass the pending approval status for new users created in admin side.
+- Fixed bug in whois library.
+- Added translation domain parameter for translatable strings in the rename login page.
+- Updated the chinese language file.

+= 4.2.7 =
+- The PHPWhois library updated to their latest version to include a security patch.

 = 4.2.6 =
 - Added new Login Lockdown whitelist feature which allows immunity for IP address or ranges from being locked by the lockdown feature.